eight04/rollup-plugin-cjs-es/README.md

 Features
 --------

+* Transform typical cases.
-* Transform some cases and emit warnings for unconverted `require`s.
+* Emit warnings for unconverted `require`s.
 * Use a cache file to solve export type conflicts instead of using proxy modules.
 * Split code with sync `require()` or async `Promise.resolve(require())`.